saschazar21/koa-oidc-provider/README.md

 * [MongoDB](https://www.mongodb.com/) v3.4 and above (when running locally, services like [mlab](https://mlab.com) also work)
 * [Redis](https://redis.io/) v5 and above (when running locally, services like [redislabs](https://redislabs.com/) also work)

--- OR --
+**-- OR --**

-* :whale: [Docker](https://www.docker.com/community/open-source) v17.09 CE and above (no extra setup needed, `docker-compose.yml`-file present)
+* :whale: [Docker](https://www.docker.com/community/open-source) v17.09 CE and above (no extra setup needed, `docker-compose.yml`-file included)

 ## Build Setup

 **CAUTION:** Make sure to set the appropriate HOST environment variable.
-More information about variables may be found under [Variables](#variables)
+More information about variables may be found in the [Variables](/docs/CONFIGURATION.md#variables) section of the configuration document.

 ### Building locally